Bwichs/HACKUCSC2016/README.md

 # HACKUCSC2016

-Welcome to PickIt, an App that helps you ask your friends choose when you can't.
+Welcome to PickIt, an App that helps you ask your friends to choose when you can't.